One of the most ambitious SEO campaigns ever.

 Doggypedia generates just as much traffic per page, per month as the websites with the highest DR in the pet industry.

-And because we’ve been able to crush organic search so consistently without backlinks
+Because we’ve been able to crush organic search so consistently without backlinks, we never had to learn how to build them.

-Because it means instead of praying to the Google Gods for a great outcome.
+And this is a really powerful approach to organic search.
+Because it means instead of praying to the Google Gods for a great outcome, the outcome is entirely within our control.

 Technical SEO is Overrated Too

-Technical SEO sounds super scary.
+Technical SEO sounds super scary, for two reasons:

 • The most authoritative people in SEO make it sound super scary.